Vyral/charletta-wilson/_posts/2020-06-17-choosing-whats-right-over-our-own-comfort.md

 Bravery is not the absence of fear; it’s choosing to do what’s right over our own comfort.
 Courage requires skill, and it begins with understanding what it means to be vulnerable.&nbsp;

 Like many, I’m deeply saddened yet energized by our nation’s current state of unrest.
-The compounding effect of the COVID-19 pandemic and the tipping point of our systemic oppression have come to a head, but change is making its way.
-No one is immune to the tensions, discomfort, and collective pain that change brings on.
+The compounding effect of the COVID-19 pandemic and the tipping point of our systemic oppression has come to a head, but change is making its way.
+No one is immune to the tensions, discomfort, and collective pain that change brings.
 However, **in these shifts, and in the complexity of these times, leaders at every level can take part in building brave workspaces.&nbsp;**

 What does this look like?
 Senior leaders: Your folks need to hear from you.
 At the very least, be willing to listen and listen deeply.
-Remaining silent and pretending that the elephant is in the room doesn’t create peace or trust.
+Remaining silent and pretending that the elephant isn't in the room doesn’t create peace or trust.
 If anything, choosing neutrality and being silent sends an apathetic message, which is much louder than words.&nbsp;

 {% include pullquote.html %}